SpoonX/aurelia-authentication/README.md

   .getTtl(): Number
 ```

-Additionnally, you can use `AuthFilterValueConverter` and `AuthorizeStep` for UI feedback.
+Additionally, you can use `AuthFilterValueConverter` and `AuthorizeStep` for UI feedback.

 You can find more information in the [aurelia-authentication-docs](http://aurelia-authentication.spoonx.org/).